constantine-fry/das-quadrat/README.md

 3. Storing access token in Keychain.

-4. `multi` endpoint.

-5. `users` endpoints.
+4. Covered all endopoints.

 ####To do:

-1. Make variables for all API parameters.

-2. Cover all endpoints.

-3. Make documentation and how-to.
+1. Make documentation and how-to.

-4. Demo projects.
+2. Demo projects.

-5. Tests.
+3. Tests.
 Yep, it's not TDD :)

-6. Podspec.
+4. Podspec.